Softtorch operators¤

 Arguments:

-x: Input Array of shape (..., n, ...).soft_index: A SoftIndex of shape ([n],) (positive Array which sums to 1 over the last dimension).length: Length of the slice to extract.dim: Axis along which to apply the soft slice.
-Defaults to 0.
+x: Input Tensor of shape (..., n, ...).soft_start: A SoftIndex of shape ([n],) (positive Tensor which sums to 1 over the last dimension).length: Length of the slice to extract.dim: Dim along which to apply the soft slice.

 Returns: